Constitution of Ohio: 1802 Constitution

 The Ohio territory's population grew steadily in the 1790s and early 19th century.
 Congress passed an enabling bill to establish a new state, which President Thomas Jefferson signed into law on April 30, 1802.
 A state constitutional convention was held in November 1802 in Chillicothe, Ohio, and it adopted what became known as the 1802 Constitution.
 Largely due to the perception that territorial governor Arthur St. Clair had ruled heavy-handedly, the constitution provided for a "weak" governor and judiciary, and vested virtually all power in a bicameral legislature, known as the General Assembly.
 Congress simply recognized the existence of the "state of Ohio" rather than passing a separate resolution declaring Ohio a state as it had done and would do with other new states.
 On February 19, 1803, President Jefferson signed the bill into law.
 It provided that Ohio "had become one of the United States of America," and that Federal law "shall have the same force and effect within the said State of Ohio, as elsewhere within the United States."
+Scholars Stephen H. Steinglass and Gino J. Scarselli suggest that St. Clair's Federalist affiliation played a key role in the hasty passage, given that most Ohioans sided with Jefferson's Republican Party.

 Many tax protesters use this as an argument that Ohio was not a state until 1953.
-But see Bowman v.
+But this view was defeated in Bowman v.
 United States, 920 F. Supp.
 623 n.1 (E.D.
 Pa.
-1995) (discussing the 1953 joint Congressional resolution that confirmed Ohio’s status as a state retroactive to 1803).
+1995) (discussing the 1953 joint Congressional resolution that confirmed Ohio's status as a state retroactive to 1803).

 The first General Assembly first met in Chillicothe, the new state capital, on March 1, 1803.
 This has come to be considered the date of Ohio statehood.

+Judge Charles Willing Byrd was the primary author of the document.
+He used the 1796 constitution of Tennessee as a model, with those of Pennsylvania and Kentucky as other influences.
+Provisions in the constitution included a ban on slavery but also included a prohibition on African American suffrage.
 The constitution provided for amendment only by convention.
 An attempt in 1819 was rejected by voters.